Table of Contents

 Garmin Edge 130 elevations

-My Garmin Edge 130 is an “entry level” GPS device with a barometric altimeter.
-That model is no longer on the market.
-A small head unit with a barometer is at and entry level price is a bargain.
-It has some other entry level product issues.
-The software was written several years ago, and has many glitches.
-Riders complained in forums, which resulted in Garmin closing discussion on some complaints and issues.
-I will review it some other time.
+My Garmin Edge 130 cycling computer which I used until 2024 was an “entry level” GPS device, no longer on the market, with a barometric altimeter. .
+The software was written several years ago , and has many glitches.
+Riders complained in forums.
+Garmin closed discussion on some complaints and issues.

 The Garmin Edge 130 has data fields that allow a rider to display elevation, distance ascended, distance descended and grade.
 The manual says the “grade” data field displays: